 In this article we discuss merits of investing in best dividend paying stocks and identify various types of high dividend stocks in India for investing.
 We cover the following sub-topics:

-- Research findings on the merits of investing in high dividend stocks in India and Globally
+- Investing in high dividend stocks in India

 - Highest dividend paying stocks last 10 years in India